jackmedda/RS-BGExplainer/README.md

 - __force_removed_edges__: it should be always True to reproduce our results, it represents the policy that prevents the restore of a previously deleted edge, such that the edges deletions follow a monotonic trend
+- edge_additions: True => edges are added, not removed
+- exp_rec_data: "test" => the ground truth lables of the test set are used to measure the approximated NDCG
+- __only_adv_group__: "local" => the global issue is measured w.r.t to each batch
+- __perturb_adv_group__: the group to be perturbed.
+False to perturb the disadvantaged group, used when adding nodes.
+  True to perturb the advantaged group, used when removing nodes.
 - __group_deletion_constraint__: it is the Connected Nodes (CN) policy
 - __random_perturbation__: if True executes the baseline algorithm RND-P